perifinance/peri-finance/README.md

 ## Overview

-This bug bounty document is to verify that [perifinance] hosts a bug bounty on Immunefi at the address [https://immunefi.com/bounty/perifinance/](https://immunefi.com/bounty/perifinance/).
+This bug bounty document is to verify that PeriFinance hosts a bug bounty on Immunefi at the address [https://immunefi.com/bounty/perifinance/](https://immunefi.com/bounty/perifinance/).

 If you have found a vulnerability in our project, it must be submitted through [Immunefi's platform](https://immunefi.com/).
 Immunefi will handle bug bounty communications.